piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

     Part-Species1-MomentOfInertia1 = 2.939e-47
     Part-Species1-MomentOfInertia2 = 5.878e-47

-Moment of ineratia data can be retrieved from the [Nist database](https://cccbdb.nist.gov) {cite}`CCCBDB-web-page`.
+Moment of inertia data can be retrieved from the [NIST database](https://cccbdb.nist.gov) {cite}`CCCBDB-web-page`.
 Please note that the quantized model has not yet been implemented for asymmetric top molecules.
-Additionally, it is not currently available for coupled simulations using BGK or Fokker-Planck models.
+Additionally, it is currently not available for coupled simulations using BGK or Fokker-Planck models.

 ### Vibrational Relaxation